viraj-lakshitha/nodejs-as-be/README.md

 ### Install Required Dependecies

 - `npm init` to Initialize the package.json file
--   Install packages to the project `npm install --save express nodemon body-parser morgan mongoose dotenv`
+- Install packages to the project `npm install --save express nodemon body-parser morgan mongoose dotenv multer`

 ### To Run the Project